-Inspire a wrap around program that works in collaboration with the Department of Communities, Child Safety and Disability and community partners to provide therapeutic support to children and young people.
+Inspire a wrap around program that works in collaboration with the Department of Child Safety, Youth and Women and community partners to provide therapeutic support to children and young people.

 The Inspire program offers a range of services including:

 - Outreach to individuals and families

 We work within a Therapeutic Outreach model that aims to support young people (0-17 years of age) and their families.
 This is achieved through therapeutic conversations around maintaining placements, transitioning from care, increasing community connections and developing emotional and social skills.
 The delivery of the service is flexible, and works in collaboration with key stakeholders, to ensure we meet each individual’s needs.
 We offer a school holiday program based upon fun filled, therapeutically orientated activities.